Peopling of the Americas: Evidence for pre-LGM human presence

-The Clovis-first advocates have not accepted the veracity of these findings.
-In 2022, they said, "The oldest evidence for archaeological sites in the New World with large numbers of artifacts occurring in discrete and minimally disturbed stratigraphic contexts occur in eastern Beringia between 13,000 and 14,200 BP.
-South of the ice sheets, the oldest such sites occur in association with the Clovis complex.
+Many academics have not accepted the veracity of these findings.
+In 2022, they said, "The oldest evidence for archaeological sites in the New World with large numbers of artifacts occurring in discrete and minimally disturbed stratigraphic contexts occurs in eastern Beringia between 13,000 and 14,200 BP.
+South of the ice sheets, the oldest such sites occur in association with pre Clovis complex.
 If humans managed to breach the continental ice sheets significantly before 13,000 BP, there should be clear evidence for it in the form of at least some stratigraphically discrete archaeological components with a relatively high artifact count.
-So far, no such evidence exists."
+So far, no such evidence exists".